 It is important that any existing pavement and organic and compressible soils are removed and the exposed subgrade is properly prepared prior to pavement installation.
-The subgrade should be prepared as described in the applicable City of San Antonio Guidelines.
+The subgrade should be prepared as described in the applicable city / county Guidelines.
 Base course material should be placed immediately upon completion of the subgrade compaction operation to prevent drying of the soils due to exposure.